The field studying digital hate is producing more research than ever. It is not producing enough conversation.

 Matthias J. Becker

-AddressHate Research Scholar, NYU's Center for the Study of Antisemitism · Lead, Decoding Hate · Research Advisor, AddressHate
+Editor-in-Chief AddressHate Research Scholar at NYU’s Center for the Study of Antisemitism · Lead, Decoding Hate · Research Advisor, AddressHate

 Assoc.
 Prof. Ayal Feinberg